moznion/anchor-automata/README.md

 THIS LIBRARY IS UNDER-DEVELOPMENT STATUS.
 DON'T USE THIS ON THE PRODUCTION GROUND.

 And this won't cover all the functions, i.e. this library implements the functions what I wanted.
-But of course, feature requests are welcome.
+But of course, feature requests and patches are welcome.

 ## Example